SushantAd/file_client/README.md

 ####Suggested Solution:
 1. Idiomatic approach, using custom code than Akka streams.
-2. Akka HTTP based application exposing a single route with Post method get /api/server/get-or-create/{{requestId}}.
+2. Akka HTTP based application exposing a single route with method get /api/server/get-or-create/{{requestId}}.
-3. Use Akka Actor for async calls and adding 5s delay.
+3. Use Concurrent Hashmap to manage throttle keep track of request and resource, in case
 4. Store file in a central location.

 ####Assumptions:
+1. Throttling will be based on server request time.
+2. RequestId is used to identify unique resource.

 ####Acceptance Criteria:
 1. When a user calls the API, a file is created in a central location and empty response for a unique requestId with 202 status code is returned.